rl-institut/meta_tool/README.rst

 Introduction
 ============
-| This code generates a web application to create a valid metadata string following the latest version of the Open Energy Metadata standard: OEMetadata v1.5.1
+| This code generates a web application to create a valid metadata string following the latest version of the **Open Energy Metadata** standard (OEMetadata).
-|
+| The latest metadata verion is `OEMetadata v1.5.1 <https://github.com/OpenEnergyPlatform/oemetadata>`

 Documentation
 =============